 Definition of Gender

-(noun) The attitudes, behaviors, norms, and roles that a society or culture associates with an individual’s sex, thus the difference between female and male; the meanings attached to being feminine or masculine.
+(noun) The attitudes, behaviors, norms, and roles that a society or culture associated with an individual’s sex, thus the social differences between female and male; the meanings attached to being feminine or masculine.

 Examples of Gender

 - Syllabification: (gen·der)